 So How Much Is This Credit Worth?

-As of 2020, the maximum credit amounts you can qualify for if all the stars align are:
+As of tax year 2021, the maximum credit amounts you can qualify for if all the stars align are:

 As you earn more within certain income thresholds, the credit begins decreasing until you become ineligible to claim it entirely.
 So if you’re single with one dependent child, your EITC would be greater if your earned income is $10,000 rather than $40,000, even though $40,000 in earnings falls within the threshold for being able to claim the credit for this filing status with one dependent.